-EM field measurements are the composite responses to the subsurface resistivity, which is a result of fluid content, lithology and rock type.
-Mapping of the subsurface resistivity has proven a valuable tool de-risking already identified prospects in geological models.
+EM field measurements are the composite responses to the subsurface resistivity, which is a result of differences between fluid content, lithology, and rock type.
+Mapping of the subsurface resistivity has proven to be a valuable tool in de-risking already identified prospects.
 To exploit the advantages of the EM technology, Allton works closely with exploration teams to increase the geological understanding of an area to address prospect specific challenges.
-Key advantage is the proximity of sources and receivers giving the ability to utilize short-offset high sensitivity measurements for accurate mapping of geological features.
-The integration of allton`s EM-data with other geologic, petrophysical and rock property data can often provide key support in the risking process.

-Allton offer to manage all phases of a project in cooperation with the client starting with initial sensitivity evaluations and survey design through acquisition and inversion.
-Incorporation of the EM data in each clients unique geological model is done in close cooperation with the end user.
-Allton offers tailormade 2D and 3D acquisition solutions to fit different challenges, complexity and budgets.
+Allton will manage all phases of a project in cooperation with the client starting with initial sensitivity evaluations and survey design through acquisition and inversion.
+Incorporation of the EM data in each client’s unique geological model is done in close cooperation with the end user.
+Allton offers tailormade 2D and 3D acquisition solutions to fit different area challenges, geologic complexity and budget considerations.

 The 6507/8-10S well is dry and “No traces of Petroleum were proven” said the Norwegian Petroleum Directorate.